zengm-games/json-web-streams/README.md

 #### Schema validation and types for `JSONParseStream` output

 If you want to validate the objects as they stream in, json-web-streams integrates with any schema validation library that supports the [Standard Schema specification](https://github.com/standard-schema/standard-schema), such as Zod, Valibot, and ArkType.

-To use schema validation, then pass an object of `<JSONPath, StandardSchemaV1 | null>` rather than a `JSONPath[]` array.
+To use schema validation for a JSONPath query, then pass an object `{ path: JSONPath; schema: StandardSchemaV1 }` rather just a string `JSONPath`.
+Then each value will be validated before being output by the stream, and the correct TypeScript types will be propagated through the stream as well.

 ```ts
 import * as z from "zod";